MP for Scunthorpe

 Vice Chamberlain (HM Household) (Whip, House of Commons)

-Sir Nicholas Dakin is a Labour (Co-op) MP for Scunthorpe, first elected in July 2024.
-He currently serves as Vice Chamberlain of the Household (Whip) in the House of Commons, and has previously held junior government roles including Parliamentary Under-Secretary at the Ministry of Justice and as a Government Whip in the Treasury.
-His career also includes service on various parliamentary committees.
+Sir Nicholas Dakin is the Labour (Co-op) MP for Scunthorpe, first elected in 2024.
+He serves as Vice-Chamberlain of the Household (a government whip in the House of Commons) and has held several government and whip roles, including a spell as Parliamentary Under-Secretary at the Ministry of Justice and as a Government Whip in the Treasury.
+Since 26 June 2025 he has been a member of the committee scrutinising the 16 to 19 Academies Bill.

-Declared financial interests include two miscellaneous entries and a land and property interest (within or outside the UK).
+Declared financial interests include miscellaneous holdings (two entries) and land and property (one entry).

 Generated 21 February 2026